spinnaker/spinnaker.github.io/guides/user/get-started/index.md

 {% include toc %}

 > This article assumes you are new to Spinnaker.
 It contains basic information
-> about what to do after [installing Spinnaker](/setup/install/).
+> about what to do after [Spinnaker is installed](/setup/install/).

 ## Before you get going...

-Whether you're an operator creating or managing a Spinnaker deployment, or an end user getting started with Spinnaker, here are some pointers to get you started.
+Whether you're an operator or admin installing or managing Spinnaker or an end user getting started using Spinnaker, here are some pointers to get you started.

-### Operators
+### Operators (managing Spinnaker)

-* If you want to install Spinnaker, [here you go](/setup/install/)
+* If you want to install Spinnaker, [instructions are here](/setup/install/).

 * If you want to find out more about tuning and maintaining Spinnaker, here are some things to check out: